Khua0419/music-multitask-genre-emotion/README.md

 - **Training**: ReduceLROnPlateau at ~32/40/44; Windows-friendly (`num_workers=0`)
 - **Inference**: `scripts/predict_mtl.py` (supports `--tta`)
 - **Artifacts**: logs (`mtl_curve.csv`), plot (`mtl_curve.png`), checkpoints (`mtl_best_ep48.pt`, `mtl_last.pt`)

+---

+## 📚 References

+1. Tzanetakis, G., & Cook, P. (2002). *Musical genre classification of audio signals.*
+   **IEEE Transactions on Speech and Audio Processing, 10(5), 293–302.**
+   → The canonical GTZAN dataset reference, used for the 10-genre classification baseline.

+2. Aljanaki, A., Yang, Y.-H., & Soleymani, M. (2017). *Developing a benchmark for emotional analysis of music.*
+   **PLoS ONE, 12(3), e0173392.**
+   → Source of the DEAM dataset for continuous valence–arousal (V/A) emotion regression.

+3. Caruana, R. (1997). *Multitask learning.*
+   **Machine Learning, 28(1), 41–75.**
+   → The foundational paper introducing the concept of shared representation learning for related tasks.

+4. Kingma, D. P., & Ba, J. L. (2015). *Adam: A Method for Stochastic Optimization.*
+   **ICLR 2015.**
+   → Optimizer used in model training (`torch.optim.Adam`).

+5. Paszke, A., et al. (2019). *PyTorch: An Imperative Style, High-Performance Deep Learning Library.*
+   **NeurIPS 2019.**
+   → Framework for all model implementation and training routines.

+6. Goodfellow, I., Bengio, Y., & Courville, A. (2016). *Deep Learning.*
+   **MIT Press.**
+   → General reference for CNN/CRNN architectures and representation learning principles.

+---

+> **Note:** All code, dataset splits, and configuration files are derived from open-source academic benchmarks.
+> Please cite the corresponding datasets (GTZAN, DEAM) when reusing or publishing derivative works.